- Rail Trail

 650km NorthWest of Sydney

-570 km North of Sydney
+570 km north of Sydney

-One review of “New England Rail Trail”
+6 reviews of “New England Rail Trail”

 This is another great potential rail trail in NSW.
 The New England region has spectacular rural scenery, and a lot of the old railway line and infrastructure can be seen from the road.
 As well as having the highest railway station in Australia at Ben Lomond, it also features the historic change of gauge railway station at the NSW/QLD border town of Wallangarra.